-Firstly: Giving it the greatest importance, As-Sâni’ Zuljalâl wants to show His art as beautiful; He veils detestable things; and He attracts attention to His ni’mahs by decorating them.
+Firstly: Just as, giving it the greatest importance, As-Sâni’ Zuljalâl wants to show His art as beautiful, veils loathsome things and attracts attention to His ni’mahs by adorning them.
 So too, He wants to show His creatures and ‘abds as beautiful to other conscious beings.
-Their appearing in ugly situations is a sort of rebellion against His Names like Jamîl, Muzayyin, Latîf, and Hakîm, and is contrary to adab.
-Thus, the adab of the Sunnah as-Saniyyah is to assume a manner of pure adab within the bounds of As-Sâni’ Zuljalâl's Names.
+Their appearing in ugly situations is a kind of rebellion against His Names like Jamîl, Muzayyin, Latîf and Hakîm and is contrary to courtesy (adab).
+Thus, the courtesy (adab) in the Sunnah as-Saniyyah is to assume a state of pure courtesy (adab) within the bounds of As-Sâni’ Zuljalâl's Names.

-Secondly: As a doctor, a doctor may examine the most private member of a non-mahram, and if necessary it may be shown to him, and this may not be said to be contrary to adab.
-Indeed, it may be said that the adab of medicine requires this.
-But the same doctor may not look to those non-mahram through his title of manhood, or under the name of hoja or preacher, and adab cannot issue a fatwa permitting it to be shown.
-To show it to him in such a way would be a lack of hayâ.
+Secondly: Just as a doctor, in the point of being a doctor, examines the most private member of a non-mahram, and if there is a necessity, it is shown to him.
+It is not said that it is contrary to courtesy (adab).
+Rather, it is said that the courtesy (adab) of the medicine requires it.
+But that doctor cannot look to those non-mahrams with the title of manhood, or under the name of the preacher, or the attribute of the hoja.
+Courtesy (adab) cannot issue a fatwa about its being shown.
+To show him in that aspect is the lack of hayâ.